 Time-horizon is a very important aspect in understanding interest rate risk and the return characteristics of a fixed-rate investment.
 The primary concern for an investor is the change in the price of a bond given a sudden change in its yield-to-maturity.
 Reinvestment of coupon interest is a key factor in the investor’s horizon yield.

-When the government par-curve is shifted up or down by the same amount to calculate effective duration and effective convexity, it is described as “parallel” yield curve shifts.
-Yield curves are rarely a straight line, so this shift may also be described as “shape-preserving” shift to the yield curve.
+When the government par-curve is shifted up or down by some amount to calculate effective duration and effective convexity, it is described as “parallel” yield curve shifts.
+Yield curves are rarely straight lines, so this shift may also be described as “shape-preserving” shift to the yield curve.

 For instance, a central bank engaging in an expansionary monetary policy might cause the yield curve to steepen by reducing short-term interest rates.
-However, this policy might result in a greater volatility in short-term bond yields to maturity than in longer term bonds.
+However, this policy might result in greater volatility in short-term bond yields to maturity than in longer-term bonds.
 Longer-term bond yields are mainly determined by future inflation and economic growth expectations.
 Such expectations are often less volatile.

 An investment bank needs to rank 3 bonds in terms of interest rate risk.

-The modified duration and convexity statistics are annualized. ?Yield is the increase in the annual yield yield-to-maturity.
-How should the bonds be ranked in terms of interest rate risk (from the highest risk to the lowest)?
+The modified duration and convexity statistics are annualized.
+Given the predicted change in yield in each of these bonds, how should the bonds be ranked in terms of interest rate risk (from the highest risk to the lowest)?

 The correct answer is A.

-Based on the assumed changes in the yield-to-maturity and the modified duration and convexity risk measures, Bond C has the highest degree of interest rate risk (a potential loss of 1.1938%), followed by Bond A, and then Bond B.
+Based on the assumed changes in the yields and given measures of modified duration and convexity, Bond C has the highest degree of interest rate risk followed by Bond B, and then Bond C.